 - Facilities on the Rio Dulce have greatly expanded in recent years, with several marinas on the river catering for visiting yachts where it is possible to leave the boat to travel inland, either to the capital or the ancient Maya sites.

 - Guatemala is now one of the more expensive countries to visit.
 An alternative is to visit the country from Puerto Chiapas, Mexico.

 Care should be taken here as there have, in the past, been a number of yacht boardings and robberies.
 Increases in patrols in the Rio Dulce area has resulted in better security, however the Navy do not patrol at all times and it is not recommended to anchor in lonely anchorages overnight.

 Local advice is to moor in one of the many marinas that are around the bridge, which are not expensive.
-Or, if you really do not want to to go in a marina, anchor in front of the village of Fronteras or in front of Ram Marina - Nana Juana.
+Or, if you really do not want to to go in a marina, anchor in front of the village of Fronteras or in front of one of the nearby marinas.
 If you want to anchor down the river then choose Texan Bay.

 It is recommended that anchoring overnight in or near the Rio Tatin should be avoided.

 Hoist your dingy and outboard on deck always at night here and be sure to secure them properly to the yacht.
 Dinghy and outboard thefts occur here frequently, even in the marinas.

 As with everywhere in Central and South America, avoid walking alone during the night or in isolated places.

 Guatemala has one of the highest violent crime rates in Latin America.
 Take care in all parts of the country, including Guatemala City.